uknown001/MyKet-inappbilling-cordova/README.md

 Installation
 -------------

-* Get Billing key from iranapps
+* Get Billing key from myket

 We recommend this way to install the plugin into your project.